 Power of Attorney for Personal Care

-A Power of Attorney for Personal Care is a legal document that gives someone the power to make decisions about your personal care, including your health care.
-This person is your attorney.
+A Power of Attorney for Personal Care is a legal document that lets someone make decisions about your health and personal care.
+This person is called your attorney.

-Read about giving someone the power to make decisions about money and property in Continuing Power of Attorney for Property.
+Read about giving someone power to make decisions about property in Continuing Power of Attorney for Property.

-You might also want to make a will to say who will get your property when you die.
+Read about making a will to say who gets your property when you die.

-If you become mentally incapable of making decisions about your personal care, including your health care, someone must make them for you.
+When you’re no longer capable of making decisions about your health or personal care, someone must make them for you.
 This is your substitute decision-maker (SDM).

-If you have a Power of Attorney for Personal Care, your attorney is your SDM.
+If you have a Power of Attorney for Personal Care, your attorney is your SDM, unless a court chooses someone else.

 Decisions about personal care

-If you do not have a power of attorney and become mentally incapable of making decisions about your personal care:
+You might not have a power of attorney and not be mentally capable of making some or all decisions about your personal care.
+If this happens:

-• you might still be able to make a power of attorney if you are mentally capable of doing this.
-But this does not often happen.
+- you might still be able to make a power of attorney if you’re mentally capable of doing that.

 Decisions about health care

-If you become mentally incapable of making decisions about your health care, your health-care providers must get the consent of your SDM before treating you.
+If you’re not mentally capable, health-care providers like doctors or nurse practitioners must get the informed consent of your SDM before treating you.

-• your spouse or partner (see page 5 for more information)
+- your spouse or partner (see Spouse or partner for more information)

 Advance care plans